 Ideally, these changes have improved our health by decreasing cancer risk, but we are also blocking a major health benefit.
-In as little as 10 minutes, the sun’s UVB (a type of UV ray) rays can stimulate the production of 10,000 units of vitamin D. (The Recommended Dietary Allowence ranges from 400-800 units.)
-And more and more research is showing vitamin D to be a very important vitamin.
+In as little as 5-30 minutes twice a week, the sun’s UVB (a type of UV ray) rays can stimulate the Recommended Dietary Allowance of vitamin D (400-800 units.)
+And more and more research is showing vitamin D to be an important vitamin.
 Is the sun’s vitamin D benefit enough to outweigh its risks?

 Vitamin D has stirred up interest in the medical community because of research that has shown that it has protective effects against heart disease, osteoporosis, and several types of cancer, including breast, prostate, and colon cancers.
 The benefits of vitamin D have been well researched.
 The debate is now about where you should get your vitamin D.

 Some of the highest sources of vitamin D are fish and fish liver oils.
 But Americans get the majority of their vitamin D from fortified foods like milk and orange juice.
 Even with fortified foods, it is difficult for the majority of people to get enough vitamin D through diet alone.